 5. Add in 4 tablespoons coconut oil and the coconut milk.
 Mix it together well until it’s a slightly more liquid consistency.

-6. Add your spices to the mixture and mix them in well until they are distributed in the pancake batter.
+5. Add your coconut flour and spices to the mixture and mix them in well until they are distributed in the pancake batter.

-12. Optional: I added sugar-free Mrs. Butterworth’s Maple Syrup to these with a knob of butter on the top.
+11. Optional: I added Walden Farm’s Maple Syrup to these with a knob of butter on the top.
 They were absolutely fantastic.

 This makes a total of 8 servings of Almond Flour & Flax Seed Pancakes.
 Each serving comes out to be 225.5 Calories, 20.42g Fats, 2.05g Net Carbs, and 6.43g Protein.